svlentink/myhugoblogs/lentink.consulting/content/post/vision.md

 + Diagrams or documentation, begin with the end in mind
 + [Infrastructure as Code (IaC)](https://en.wikipedia.org/wiki/Infrastructure_as_Code)
 + Security by design
++ Data driven decisioning

 ### Security
-Your company IT security is important to me, security is not optional.
+Your company's IT security is important to me, security is not optional.

 Ever company has a different history/legacy and attack surface,